solita/solita.github.com/_posts/2016-02-08-installing-server-environment-with-powershell.md

 #### WebDeploy
 #### IIS website

+## Summing up
+Instead of huge scripts I like to put my PowerShell stuff to modules and also I like to be able to configure my installations.
+Thus I created few modules, an example script and an example configuration.
+I am using XML configuration because it was way to go earlier with the PowerShell (it was easy to load unlike json).
+Now newer PowerShell has "ConvertFrom-JSON" function that makes it possible to use also JSON configuration.

 ## Cool!
 I want to do that too!
 Because we are such a nice guys we put all the scripts into GitHub for everyone to access.
 You can get them from our [GitHub repository](https://github.com/solita/powershell-webdevelopertools)